babakx/WrapRec/README.md

 ## Usage and Documentations
 The project can be easily installed by downloading the package from [NuGet] (http://www.nuget.org/packages/WrapRec.dll/) gallery.
 This project is quite new.
 The documentation is continuously updated.
 Please contact Babak Loni, (babak dot loni At gmail dot com) for questions about this toolbox.

+##Acknowledgment
+The implementation of this project is supported by the European 7th Framework Program projects under grant agreements no. 610594 ([CrowdRec](http://www.crowdrec.eu/)).